-- b) If apneic or inadequate respirations, continue to support ventilations.
-Use supplemental oxygen in accordance with General Patient Care (Breathing in Initial Assessment, page 28). - c) Reassess vital signs.
-Treat any abnormalities in accordance with relevant algorithms. - d) If patient is 18 years of age or older and comatose (GCS less than 8), initiate Neuroprotective Induced Hypothermia Protocol (Medical etiology arrest only). - e) Rendezvous with ALS or transport to nearest ED.
+- Verify presence of a carotid pulse.
+If any doubt exists as to whether a carotid pulse is present, initiate CPR and refer to appropriate Cardiac Arrest protocol. - If apneic or inadequate respirations, continue to support ventilations. - Frequently reassess vital signs.
+Treat any abnormalities in accordance with appropriate shock, respiratory, or cardiac protocols. - If patient is 18 years of age or older and comatose (GCS less than 8), initiate Neuroprotective Induced Hypothermia protocol. - Rendezvous with ALS or transport to the closest ED. - If available and not already in place, apply mechanical CPR (mCPR) device in standby mode.